Jon Solly

-Jonathan "Jon" Solly (born 28 June 1963) is a male English former long-distance runner.
+Jonathan Solly (born 28 June 1963) is a male English former long-distance runner who won a Commonwealth Games gold medal.

-Athletics career

-Solly won the gold medal for England in the 10,000 metres at the 1986 Commonwealth Games in Edinburgh, Scotland.
-He achieved his personal best time of 27:51.76 minutes at Crystal Palace on 20 June 1986.
-1986 proved to be his peak as a "litany of injuries that could probably fill a medical text book" prevented Solly from reproducing his best form in the years ahead.

-Personal life
+Biography

 Solly was educated at St Bartholomew's School in Newbury and Durham University, where he graduated with a degree in Politics and Economics in 1985.
 He still holds the university record in the 5,000 metres.
 He was a member of Hatfield College.